rmadlal/thoth-mod/README.md

 - Window size is determined via the `settings.txt` file located in the main folder of the game (`..\THOTH`).
 It also stores the last window size for the next time the game is launched.
 - The game doesn't pause in the background.
+- You can skip the ending cutscenes with `Esc`.

 ### Timers